Makenzie Weale: Early years

 In October 2018, Weale was named in the 2019 Queensland Academy of Sport under-18s squad.
 In 2019, she played for the University of Queensland rugby sevens side and travelled with Tribe 7's rugby team to Hong Kong to compete at the All Girls International Rugby Sevens tournament where the team were undefeated throughout the competition and won the tournament.
 In 2020, she joined the West Brisbane Panthers in the QRL Women's Premiership.
 In 2021, she played for the Queensland women's under-19s rugby league team.

 2022

 On 19 July, Weale signed a contract with QRL Women's Premiership side Norths Devils, to join them in 2023.
 On 21 July, she signed with the Newcastle Knights in the NRL Women's Premiership for the 2022 season.
 In round 2 of the 2022 NRLW season, she made her NRLW debut for the Knights against the Gold Coast Titans.

+2023

+Weale began the 2023 season playing for the Mackay Cutters in the QRL Women's Premiership.

+On 10 May, Weale signed with the North Queensland Cowboys on a two-year contract.
+On 22 June, she was 19th player for Queensland in Game II of the 2023 State of Origin series.